Tzuki: Tzuki (1999–present)

-In March 1999, he changed gimmicks to Tzuki, an enmascarado character with lightning bolts on his mask and suit.
+In March 1999, he changed gimmicks to Tzuki, an masked wrestler character with lightning bolts on his mask and suit.
 As Tzuki he worked for various Mexican independent promotions as well as several United States based wrestling promotions, including regular appearances for the California-based Lucha VaVOOM.

 In 2005 Tzuki began working for Consejo Mundial de Lucha Libre (CMLL), bolstering their Mini-Estrellas division.

 Following his release by WWE he worked primarily for CMLL, although he did briefly work for Nu-Wrestling Evolution, participating in a tour from June 12 to 15, 2008, where he worked as "Mini Dragon".
 The NWE has featured the character Mini Dragon since then but it was a different wrestler under the mask.
 Tzuki was one of 13 Minis that risked their mask in a Steel Cage Luchas de Apuestas match in the main event of CMLL's La Hora Cero pay-per-view on January 11, 2009.
 He escaped the cage, thus keeping his mask safe.